Anaesthetics ST4

 Applicants must:

-- current employment in UK anaesthetics post and achievement of all required Stage 1 Domains of Learning evidenced by a Stage 1 Certificate/Stage 1 Equivalence Certificate by intended start date, as well as signoff for expected completion of CT3 top-up training by a UK anaesthetics College Tutor at time of application
+• current employment in a UK anaesthetics post (a non training grade post) and achievement of all required Stage 1 Domains of Learning evidenced by a Stage 1 Certificate/Stage 1 Equivalence Certificate by time of offer

-- confirmation of Stage 1 Equivalence Certificate to be used if you have not completed a UK core training programme but have all the required competencies by time of application
+• Confirmation of Stage 1 Equivalence Certificate to be used if you have not completed a UK core training programme but have all the required competencies by time of offer

 When is this evaluated?